A practical guide to deciding if, when, and how to add analytics features to your SaaS product. Based on real implementations and actual costs.

 It's often hard to assess whether you need customer-facing analytics just by asking customers directly.
 The decision becomes clear when you know what to look for.

 Many customers don't know to ask for analytics features, or they work around the lack of reporting by exporting data and building their own solutions.
 But there are observable signs in your business that indicate when analytics would add significant value.
+Focus on these three practical questions:

 This is the hardest question because it's about strategy, not just resources.
 Analytics might help with retention and expansion, but it won't fix fundamental product-market fit issues.